Staud Is Back With New Statement Bags You Need To See

-With irresistibly retro styling and a knack for unexpected colour combinations, Staud never fails to inspire temporal wanderlust, serving a fresh and modern dose of come-hither seen through ever-so-slightly mod-coloured glasses.
-The SS19 collection is no exception, with Pop Art-inspired colour-blocking and sweet matching sets reminiscent of an era that is bygone but still alluring.
+With irresistibly retro styling and a knack for unexpected color combinations, Staud never fails to inspire temporal wanderlust, serving a fresh and modern dose of come-hither seen through ever-so-slightly mod-colored glasses.
+The Spring '19 collection is no exception, with Pop Art-inspired color-blocking and sweet matching sets reminiscent of an era that is bygone but still alluring.
 And don't worry, Staud is still serving up the structured, street-style friendly bags that the label is well-known for — this time in a variety of urn-like shapes that channel archeological finds.
-Click through to see some of our favourites from the new collection.
+Click through to see some of our favorites from the new collection.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.